ERS-HCL/rest-yaml-test/README.md

           value: v2
 ```

-# How to start?
+# Quick setup steps
 This is a Java Maven project.
-Follow these steps.
+Java 1.8 and Maven is required.
+Follow below steps to quickly run sample tests or create your test.
-- Import this project into your eclipse workspace.
+- Clone this project into a directory.
-- Create one or more test data files for each environment if you want to run your tests against different environments e.g. dev, test
+- Run "maven clean verify" to run sample tests defined in test-1.yaml and test-2.yaml files in "src/test/resources" directory.
+- To define your tests create new test files in "src/test/resources" directory and change "server.port", "server.baseURI" and "testFiles" properties in "src/test/resources/configuration.properties" file.

+# Extra setup steps
-- Create new application configuration file with "application-environment-name.properties" where "environment-name" is the name of environment and change "server.port", "server.baseURI" and "testFiles" properties value.
+- If you have multiple environments dev, test etc. and you want to create separate set of tests for each environment then create test files for each environment.
+Create new configuration file with "configuration-environment.properties" where "environment" is the name of environment.
+Change "server.port", "server.baseURI" and "testFiles" properties value.
-- Write test cases in the format give below.
-- Run "mvn clean verify {environment-name}" from command window where "environment-name" is the name of environment.
+- Run "maven clean verify environment" where "environment" is the name of environment to run test.
-- If you want to run test from eclipse then right click "MainTest" class and run it as junit test.
+- If you want to run test from Eclipse IDE then import this maven project into Eclipse and right click "MainTest" class and run it as junit test.
+This test framework uses Junit5 so Eclipse IDE  Oxygen.2 Release (4.7.2) or higher is supported but you can run test as maven from lower version of Eclipse.

 # How to write test cases?
-- Please read "src/test/resources/test-data-dev.yaml" test case file.
+- Please read "src/test/resources/test-1.yaml" test file.
 - Define variables.
   Variables can be defined inside the initGroup and they have global scope. that means you use these variables anywhere.
 You can reference these variables like ${variableName} to assign values to a header, a cookie and in a request uri.
 You can also assign values to these variables from REST response and refer the value in subsequent tests.
 - Example: